bambooforest/phoible/conventions.md

 Voiced sounds described as creaky or laryngealized are marked with `̰` (`0330` COMBINING TILDE BELOW).
 Sounds described as “glottalized” are marked with `ˀ` (`02C0` MODIFIER LETTER GLOTTAL STOP), unless the sound is voiceless and it is evident from the surrounding description that what is meant is that the consonant is ejective, in which case we use `ʼ` (`02BC` MODIFIER LETTER APOSTROPHE).
 Sounds described as “pre-glottalized” are marked with `ˀ` to the left of the base glyphː `ˀt`.

 ### Lowered fricatives and raised approximants
 PHOIBLE somewhat grudgingly follows common practice in the literature in using the “uptack” and “downtack” to convert between fricative and approximant manners of articulation, when no suitable single glyph is available.
 For example, the Stanford Phonology Archive includes sounds described as “z-approximant” and “ɻ-fricative”, which we represent as `z̞` and `ɻ̝`, respectively.
-The raised diacritic is also used with the pharyngeal fricative to indicate a voiced pharyngeal plosive ʕ̝ <!-- really? -->
+The raised diacritic is also used with the pharyngeal fricative to indicate a voiced pharyngeal plosive `ʕ̝`

 ### Low vowels
 As with all representations in PHOIBLE, we privilege the textual description of the original authors over their choice of symbols.
 Consequently, sounds described as “low back unrounded vowels” are represented as `ɑ` (`0251` LATIN SMALL LETTER ALPHA), even if the author used the keyboard `a` in his or her charts.